sozialhelden/brokenlift/README.md

-**Install** the guest edition for better handling and reload the VM (don't forget to terminate the ssh session with `exit` before doing the following steps)
+**Install** the guest edition for better handling and reload the VM (don't forget to terminate the ssh session with `exit` before doing the following steps on your host system):

     $ gem install vagrant-vbguest
     $ vagrant reload

-**Check** out the current code
+**Check** out the current code:

     $ git clone git@github.com:sozialhelden/brokenlift.git

-**Change the database.yml** this step is necessary because the socket location is different between the virtual machine and the production system
+**Change the database.yml** this step is necessary because the socket location is different between the virtual machine and the production system:

     $ vagrant ssh